 Benefits of Backyard Birds

-- Flower Pollination: Hummingbirds, orioles and other birds that sip nectar are efficient pollinators of garden flowers.
-This can give flowerbeds an added color boost from extra blooms, which will in turn attract even more birds.
+- Flower Pollination: Hummingbirds, orioles, and other birds that sip nectar are efficient pollinators of garden flowers.
+This can give flowerbeds an added color boost from extra blooms, which will, in turn, attract even more birds.

 - Environmental Conservation: Bird-friendly landscaping makes use of native plants and available resources in environmentally conscious ways.
 Native plants use less water and are more resistant to diseases, making them better for the local ecosystem and requiring less work to maintain.

-- Education: Observing backyard birds is a unique opportunity to study local wildlife, and attracting birds all year round gives backyard birders the chance to see seasonal plumage changes, migration, courtship behavior and nesting.
+- Education: Observing backyard birds is a unique opportunity to study local wildlife and attracting birds all year round gives backyard birders the chance to see seasonal plumage changes, migration, courtship behavior, and nesting.
 This is also a great way to introduce children to wildlife enjoyment and appreciation, spreading birding across generations.

 - Wildlife Conservation: As more habitats become threatened through development, attracting backyard birds provides a critical oasis for bird and wildlife conservation, both for local species and migrating birds.
 This helps preserve birds both in the yard and in the larger local environment.

-- Stress Relief: Watching birds, interacting with them, listening to their songs and taking the time to work outdoors improving their habitat can help relieve stress and promote well-being.
-Time outdoors can also ensure backyard birders have an adequate supply of vitamin D and detoxify the body through fresh air.
+- Stress Relief: Watching birds, interacting with them, listening to their songs, and taking the time to work outdoors improving their habitat can help relieve stress and promote well-being.
+Time outdoors can also ensure backyard birders have an adequate supply of vitamin D and detoxify the body through the fresh air.

 Bringing More Birding Benefits to the Neighborhood